-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff What do people tell you 10 ?
-Summary of service-user and/or staff feedback What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations include physical trauma (especially foot trauma), skin problems, respiratory illness and infections (including hepatitis).
-Nationally, it is estimated that the use of inpatient hospital care by people who are sleeping rough or living in insecure accommodation (such as hostels) is eight times higher than in the general population aged 16-64 homeless GP practice is low compared to other areas with comparable service/need Quality of accommodation - emergency and temporary accommodation and move on accommodation options - need to be healthy / health aware Ensure attention on how improving health is part of individuals' plans to support move on and independence More long-term provision for those people who will never be able to live independently either for physical or mental health reason Where there are addiction or mental health issues there needs to be adequate and ongoing support for rough sleepers and their led hub with a multidisciplinary team delivering services in a number of settings in the city.
+Protected characteristics groups from the Equality Act 2010 What do you know ?
+Summary of data about your service-users and/or staff What do people tell you ?
+Summary of service-user and/or staff feedback What does this mean ?
+Impacts identified from data and feedback (actual and potential) What can you do?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations skin problems, respiratory illness and infections (including hepatitis).
+Nationally, it is estimated that the use of inpatient hospital care by people who are sleeping rough or living in insecure accommodation (such as hostels) is eight times higher than in the general population aged 16-64 areas with comparable service/need Quality of accommodation - emergency and temporary accommodation and move on accommodation options - need to be healthy / health aware Ensure attention on how improving health is part of individuals' plans to support move on and independence delivering services in a number of settings in the city.
 Provide a new permanent Assessment Centre with a number of temporary (sit-up) beds to enable service providers to assess the needs of people sleeping rough in a stable environment.
-Provide each person with their own Multi-Agency Plan that will outline who is responsible for coordinating their care, which services are working with them and the support available.
+Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care, which services are working with them and the support available.
+Gender reassignment The JSNA 2014 reported that 2% people who were rough sleeping or single homeless identified as Trans, an increase in the number reported 2013 The Brighton & Hove Trans Needs Assessment 2015 reported that Trans people experienced discrimination and/or abuse from other homeless people when rough sleeping and felt that hostels were felt not to be safe spaces for trans people particularly Trans people find there are more barriers in accessing services Trans people are more unlikely to engage and to at greater risk Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care, which services are working with them and the support available.
+Robust enforcement action where necessary to reduce the risk and